-Kinner Kailash (6050m) peak is located in the Kalpa block of Kinnaur district of Himachal Pradesh.
+Kinner Kailash (6050 m) peak is located in the Kalpa region of Kinnaur district of Himachal Pradesh.
 Kinner Kailash parikrama route of Kinnaur follows the circumambulatory trail around Kinnaur Kailash Shivling (~4800m) peak.

 The region is hemmed in by Indo-Tibetan border and peaks of Zanskar and Greater Himalayan range on its north-eastern side.
 Dhauladhar range seperate it from Uttarakhand on the southern side .